Topological heavy fermions in magnetic field: Discussion For Valley tau = -1

 The ans\"atze $\bar{\theta}_3$ and $\bar{\theta}_5$ yield the $3\times 3$ and $5\times 5$ Hermitian matrices, whose eigenvectors are $c^{(3)}_\alpha$ and $c^{(5)}_\alpha$, respectively:

 Similarly, the ansatz $\bar{\theta}^{m}_6$ yields the following $6\times 6$ Hermitian matrix for each $m$, whose eigenvectors are $c^{(6,m)}_{\alpha}$:

-The magnetic subbands within the narrow bands emanate out of the $\bB\rightarrow 0$ energy eigenvalue of the above decoupled matrices, $\frac{J}{2}$, which is $m_{max}$ fold degenerate for matrix in Eq.(\ref{decoupledblock66,K'}) and singly degenerate for matrices in Eq.(\ref{3x3,K'}) and Eq.(\ref{5x5,K'}).
-Including the decoupled $c$ mode, we have $m_{max}+3$ magnetic modes emanating out of this $m_{max}+3$ fold degenerate $\bB\rightarrow 0$ energy eigenvalue.
+The magnetic subbands within the narrow bands from the coupled modes emanate out of the $\bB\rightarrow 0$ energy eigenvalue of the above decoupled matrices, $\frac{J}{2}$, which is $2$ fold degenerate for matrix in Eq.(\ref{decoupledblock66,K'})$\forall m$ and singly degenerate for matrices in Eq.(\ref{3x3,K'}) and Eq.(\ref{5x5,K'}).
+Including the decoupled $c$ mode, we have $2m_{max}+3$ magnetic modes emanating out of this $\bB\rightarrow 0$ energy eigenvalue.
 Now recall that we have $2q-(2m_{max}+3)$ decoupled $f$ modes with energy $\frac{U_1}{2}$.
 Thus in total we have $2q$ magnetic modes within the narrow bands, which corresponds to 2 states per moir\'e unit cell per spin.
-The spectrum for flat band limit has been shown in Fig.(\ref{fig:K' CNP}b).
+The spectrum for flat band limit has been shown in Supplementary Fig.(\ref{fig:K' CNP}b).
 Note that the $\bB\rightarrow 0$ energies recovered by the decoupled matrices are the corresponding zero field energies of THFM at $\Gamma$ in mBZ.